khameneh/ProcessMonitor/README.md

 Dependencies
 ============
-Other that the Qt libraries, for managing the foreground process wmctrl should be install on Linux
+Other that the Qt libraries, wmctrl should be install on Linux for managing the foreground process

-wmctrl

 Compiling
 =========
 The best practice is to use QtCreator to compile and execute it.
 But as required by the project it can be also opened and compiled using Visual Studio Code.
-In order to do that Qt Tools for Visual Studio Code must be installed.
+In order to do that Qt Tools for Visual Studio Code must be installed: shttps://marketplace.visualstudio.com/items?itemName=tonka3000.qtvsctools

 Testing
 =======